-Appropriate For: ELA learners received an education in their na BEST Literacy Measures the basic functional language, reading, and writing skills of ELA learners.
-Appropriate For: ELA learners who have limited-English skills and who may or may not have received an education in their native language. • There is no placement test. • May be administered ei May be administered either individually or on a group basis Pre-test & post-test must be a matched pair in each test battery.
-ONE TEST LEVEL ONLY FORM LETTER # OF TEST ITEMS/ SCALE SCORE RANGE Literacy B, C, & D 68 / 0-78
+BEST Literacy Measures the basic function nal language, reading, and wi riting skills of ELA learners.
+Appropriate For: ELA learners who have limited-English skills and who may or may not have received an education in their nati received an education in their native language. • There is no placement test. • May be administered either individually or on a group basis • Pre-test & post-test must be a matched pair in each test battery.
+ONE TEST LEVEL ONLY FORM LETTER # OF TEST ITEMS/

+ONE TEST LEVEL ONLY FORM LETTER # OF TEST ITEMS/ SCALESCORERANGE L iteracy B, C, & D 68 / 0-78

-TABLE 10: BEST PLUS Assessment Series
+TABLE 10: BEST PLUS 2.0 Assessment Series

-BEST Plus 2.0 Measures the oral English language proficiency of ELA learners Appropriate For: ELA learners who have limited-English skills and who may or may not have received an education in their native language.
-Must be individually administered.
-There is no placement test for the computer-adaptive version.
-Print version raw score data must be entered into the BEST Plus computer program in order to obtain valid scale score results for LACES/NRS.
-Print-based version pre-test & post-test must be a matched pair in each test battery.
+BEST Plus 2.0

+Measures the oral English language proficiency of English language learners Appropriate For: learners who have limited-English skills and who may or may not have received an education in their native language.

+- Must be individually administered. - There is no placement test for the computer-adaptive version. - Print version raw score data must be entered into the BEST Plus 2.0 Score Management Software in order to obtain valid scale score results for LACES/NRS. - Semi-adaptive print-based version pre-test & post-test must be a matched pair in each test battery.

-TEST LEVEL TEST LEVELFORM LETTER# OF TEST ITEMS/ SCALE SCORE RANGE
+TEST LEVEL FORM LETTER # OF TEST ITEMS/ SCALE SCORE RANGE

-Print-Based Version
+Semi-Adaptive Print-Based

 Locator (placement) 8 / N/A

 Level 1 D, E, & F 12 / Adaptive

-Level 2
+Level 2 D, E, & F 13 / Adaptive

 Level 3 D, E, & F 13 / Adaptive

 Computer-Adaptive Version N/A-Adaptive N/A-Adaptive

-BEST Plus Forms A, B and C will only be approved through the sunset period ending June 30, 2016
+BEST Plus 2.0 Forms A, B and C are no longer approved for NRS reporting as of June 30, 2016

-E. TABE ASSESSMENTS
+E.TABE ASSESSMENTS

-TABE ASSESSMENT CHOICES READING MATH LANGUAGE TABE 9 & 10 (ABE/ASE) \checkmark \checkmark \checkmark READING WRITING SPEAKING LISTENING TABE CLAS-E (ELA Only) \checkmark \checkmark \checkmark \checkmark
+TABE ASSESSMENT CHOICES READING MATH LANGUAGE TABE 9 & 10 (ABE/ASE) $\checkmark$ $\checkmark$ $\checkmark$ READING WRITING SPEAKING LISTENING TABE CLAS-E (ELA Only) $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$